 Did those who pushed for and approve the drug know the true risks?
 Did they do enough to prevent harm from coming to those who took their new medication?
 Did they have the public’s best interest at heart?

 Importantly, there was an argument between Arena Pharmaceuticals and the FDA about how the cancer findings from rats should be interpreted.
-The company didn’t think that they showed too great of a risk, but the FDA did.
+The company didn’t think they showed too great of a risk, but the FDA did.
 Eventually, the FDA changed its mind.

 So were mistakes made and what safety ignored?
 Let’s look at the securities class action was brought against Arena which claimed that the company failed to adequately disclose the information about the cancer findings to its investors.
 Why this did not set off more alarms with doctors, lawyers, and regulators is crazy.
 Investors who bought Arena filed a lawsuit claiming they should have put out information about concerns about the drug’s safety and the likelihood of FDA approval without mentioning the rat studies.
 The case settled for $24,000,000, and those who invested in Arena between 2008 and 2011 could apply for compensation.